According to Ella Mayhew Maxfield (b. 1866), she attended the

 became a Red Cross nurse, branch organizer and traveling

-lecturer in St. Paul, Minnesota, selling Christmas stamps to raise funds to fight
+lecturer in St. Paul, Minnesota, selling Christmas stamps

 Nine years later, upon learning of an inheritance